Middle Years Festival

 6. Meet other students and teachers in drama and share experiences in the world of theatre.

-8. Students will receive Certificates of Merit to recognize creativity and achievement in theatre.
+8. Students will receive Certificates of Celebration to recognize creativity and achievement in theatre.

 Middle Years Drama Festival

-Date: Refer to Festivals Dates and Locations information for current dates.
+Date: Refer to the Festivals Dates and Locations information for current dates.

-Cost: The cost is a per-play amount for Performing Groups (subject to change without notice).
+Cost: A per-play fee for Performing Groups (subject to change without notice).
 Please check with the Provincial Office.
-Your Intent to Enter Application includes performance space, dressing room space, morning drama workshops, and clinicians’ workshops.
+Your Intent to Enter Application includes performance space, dressing room space, pre-festival workshop, and production workshop.

-All adult directors and or Supervising Teachers (not Chaperones) must have a current SDA Adult Membership.
+All Troupe Directors (not Chaperones) must have a current SDA Adult Membership.
 The adult membership application is available on SDA’s website.

 Middle Years Application

-The deadline for Middle Years Intent to Enter Festival Application (Performing Groups) is January 31st annually.
+The deadline for Middle Years Intent to Enter Festival Application (Performing Groups) is usually January 31st annually.
+The deadline may be extended depending on the discretion of the Festivals Committee.

 The deadline for Middle Years Observing Groups attending performances only is April 15th annually.

-We will accept a maximum of 4 plays for each play session.
-(1 play/school, on a first come first served basis.)
+We will accept a maximum of 3 plays for each play session.
+(1 play/school, on a first-come, first-served basis.)
+Changes may be necessary to the number of play as it is at the discretion of the Festivals Committee.

 Performing Groups must complete a Middle Years Play Registration form no later than five (5) weeks before attending the festival.
-The Play Registration form is used to produce the Festival program, and provide information to Clinicians, and Centennial Auditorium staff.
+The Play Registration form is used to produce the Festival program and provide information to Clinicians, SDA Festivals Staff, and the Venue staff.